What's new in Windows client deployment

 - Cortana voiceover and speech recognition during OOBE is disabled by default for all Windows 10 Pro Education, and Enterprise SKUs.

-- Windows Autopilot will set the diagnostics data level to Full on Windows 10 version 1903 and later during OOBE.
+- Windows Autopilot sets the diagnostics data level to Full on Windows 10 version 1903 and later during OOBE.

 Microsoft Configuration Manager